New rules?

 Both of these histories – of pharmaceutical regulation changing and expanding in response to public scandal; and of the rebuilding of financial regulation after the 2007–8 global financial crisis – show regulatory institutions and objectives are not unalterable but can be reconstituted in response to changing evidence and periods of crisis.

-The last few years have seen a growing number of public scandals due to AI systems causing societal harm, often involving AI used in sectors like public service delivery, education or law enforcement that require high degrees of public trust.[79]
+The last few years have seen a growing number of public scandals due to AI systems causing societal harm.
+These have often involved AI being used in sectors that require high degrees of public trust, like public service delivery, education or law enforcement.[79]
 Without the creation of robust safeguards and accountability, the AI sector may see a decrease in adoption and innovation as consumers lose faith in these technologies and the institutions that use them.
 The evidence from other sectors suggests that policymakers ought to act pragmatically to expediate these measures to prevent harm, with the expectation of further iteration and reform as circumstances change.

 Iterative and flexible governance